‘A true love and appreciation of wild places and the people who live within them is rooted deep in Joanna, and is reflected throughout her writing.’

 ‘It seems to me that the natural world is the greatest source of excitement; the greatest source of visual beauty; the greatest source of intellectual interest.
 It is the greatest source of so much that makes life worth living.’ – Sir David Attenborough

-I am an award-winning story-teller, editor and communications consultant.
+I am an enterprising and award-winning story-teller, author, editor and communications consultant.

-The human brain is hard-wired to love stories; tales that connect us with the magic of and threats to the natural world.
-As the Earth has lost 60% of its wildlife in the past 40 years, these stories need to be unearthed and heard.
+The human brain is hard-wired to love stories; tales that connect us with the magic of the natural world.
+As the Earth has lost 60% of its wildlife in the past 40 years, these stories urgently need to be unearthed and heard; I believe in the power of story-telling to drive change, and I am passionate about the importance of human connection to nature.

-Assignments have taken me from the Serengeti to the Canadian sub-Arctic to the Mongolian steppe to explore themes of: lion, dolphin and Black rhino conservation, sustainability, illegal wildlife-trafficking, bio-diversity, carbon-offsetting and climate change, indigenous rights, wildlife migration, eco-tourism, human-wildlife conflict, marine conservation, species extinction, man’s place in the natural world and others.
+Assignments and projects have taken me from the Serengeti to the Selous, from the the Canadian sub-Arctic to the Mongolian steppe.
+I have researched and written about: lion, dolphin and Black rhino conservation, sustainability, illegal wildlife-trafficking, bio-diversity, carbon-offsetting and climate change, indigenous rights, wildlife migration, eco-tourism, human-wildlife conflict, marine conservation, species extinction, tribal languages, man’s place in the natural world, Farms for City Children, and many others.
 Joanna’s portfolio of commissions.

 *Commissioned by the Carbon Neutral Company to research, write and develop short films on carbon offset projects.

-*My talks on the power of storytelling to raise awareness of the natural world include Hay Festival, Royal Geographical Society’s ‘Explore’ conference, Falmouth University and the Bristol Natural History Consortium.
+*Guest speaker on the power of storytelling to raise awareness of the natural world at Hay Festival, Royal Geographical Society’s ‘Explore’ conference, Falmouth University and the Bristol Natural History Consortium.